Dev-Squid/dogapi/README.md

 The UI piece is not intended to be develop soon and only the API's are integrated now.

+You can visit a live demo of this at (https://ingroca.dev/projects/dogapi/docs)

 ## Features
 - Comments: Users can add comments to dogs.
 - Votes: Users can vote on comments.